 but you can't stop us all... after all, we're all alike.

-I found the text when I was switching over the new server and thought it’d probably be better if I hosted it up here on the new site instead of in the nasty old HTML.
+I found an ancient copy of The Hackers Manifesto when I was switching over the new server and thought it’d probably be better if I posted it up here on the new site instead of in the nasty old HTML.

 I guess many of you have read it before, and I hope you enjoy reading it again.
-My main aim though is to introduce it to newer people in the industry and hope they share it amongst their peers as it still embodies the hacker ethos.
+My main aim though is to introduce it to newer people in the industry and hope they share it amongst their peers as it still embodies the hacker ethos and is the ultimate hacker manifesto.